Dev-Dul/OdinBook/README.md

 # Treehouse
 This is my implementation of The Odin Project's Messaging App Project.

-*Sign Up Page:
+* Sign Up Page:
 ![Sign Up Page](./src/assets/Img/signup.png)

-*Log In Page:
+* Log In Page:
 ![Log In Page](./src/assets/Img/login.png)

 ## Details
-This project is a decoupled frontent + backend project that uses react on the frontend and express on the backend.
+This project is a decoupled frontend + backend project that uses react on the frontend and express on the backend.
 This repo is for the frontend part, tools and libraries used include react-router, framer-motion, date-fns, lucide-react, react-hook-form, sonner, e.t.c.

 ## Stuff learned and Improved

-* Data fetching - This project greatly helped me improve my data fetching skills in a react environment
+* Data fetching - This project greatly helped me improve my data fetching skills in a react environment.

 * Session Handling - This is my first decoupled project using react that fully utilizes cookies to handle sessions.
 It was really an enlightening experience.